 A recent client I worked with had the following scenario:

-1. Email: Personalisation based upon email interaction, or best case using historical attributes or segments from a CRM system
+1. Email: Personalization based upon email interaction, or best case using historical attributes or segments from a CRM system

-2. Site personalisation: Driven by current online behaviour with added CRM variables
+2. Site personalization: Driven by current online behavior with added CRM variables

-3. Social media: Feeds of data sent to Facebook to deliver personalised ads based upon totally separate campaign rules
+3. Social media: Feeds of data sent to Facebook to deliver personalized ads based upon totally separate campaign rules

 4. Retargeting: Uses the last interaction as the driver for display advertising